HaroutTerPapyan/Simple.cgi/README.md

 Enter your first and last name
 Click "Submit"

 The simple.cgi script will generate a new html page with the path to the simple.cgi file, your name, and a youtube video that will auto play.
+There is a link that says "Email Me", clicking this will open your default email application with my email address populated.
+A google search form exists too, and you can search google by typing something in the field and clicking "submit".

 Resource used to use get method to pass first and last name to cgi script: http://www.tutorialspoint.com/python/python_cgi_programming.htm